lee-lindley/PdfGen/README.md

 This copy of the 2012 original release by Anton Scheffer (http://technology.amis.nl and http://technology.amis.nl/?p=17718) has only two small changes.
-I added constant *c_get_page_count* and an associated addition to the public function *get()*.
+I added constant *c_get_page_count* and an associated case/when to the public function *get()*.
 If you have already installed (and perhaps modified) your own version, you will have no trouble locating these 2 changes and implementing them.